Quantum pumping induced by disorder in one dimension

 \section{Quantum pumping and its robustness to disorder}

 As shown in the previous section, due to the presence of one free Pauli matrix, the 1D topological phase is usually fragile to the on-site disorder.
 A natural thought is to include a term in $\sigma_y -$ channel in Eq.(\ref{eq1}), which leads to the quantum pumping, i.e., the cyclic adiabatic evolution of 1D insulator \cite{qp1,bs2,qp2,qp3,qp4}.
-Next we add a on-site term $H'=D \sum_{i}(Ic^{\dagger}_{i}d_{i}-Id^{\dagger}_{i}c_{i})$ to Eq.(\ref{eq1}), which is in the $\sigma_y -$ channel.
+Next we add an on-site term $H'=-D \sum_{i}(Ic^{\dagger}_{i}d_{i}-Id^{\dagger}_{i}c_{i})$ to Eq.(\ref{eq1}), which is in the $\sigma_y -$ channel.
 Then we have a parameters' plane $(M,D)$.
-If we start from a point $(M_0,0)$ ($-4B<M_0<0$) in the plane and draw a close loop round $(0,0)$, a quantum pumping process is created, as shown in Fig.\ref{fig3}.
+If we start from a point $(M_0,0)$ (let $-4B<M_0<0$ when the 1D system is in the topological phase) in the plane and draw a close loop round $(0,0)$, a quantum pumping process is created, as shown in Fig.\ref{fig3}.
 In the following we take the path $(M,D)=(M_0 \cos 2\pi t/T, D_0 \sin 2\pi t/T)$ with $t$ a variable (it can be viewed as time) and $T$ the period of the cycle.
 In momentum space,

 The instantaneous energy spectrum is calculated and is shown in Fig.\ref{fig3}(a).
 The system is gapped on the periodic chain.
-As the boundary condition is changed to open one, there appears gapless states traversing the gap, which is very similar to the energy spectrum of two-dimensional topological phase.
+As the boundary condition is changed to the open one, there appears gapless states traversing the gap, which is very similar to the energy spectrum of two-dimensional topological phase.
 However the in-gap states represent the evolution of the edge modes.
 During the pumping process, the time evolution of the wavefunction $|\psi (t)\rangle$ can be calculated by step-vise change of $t$ in small increments $\delta t$ \cite{exact},

-where $|\varphi_l\rangle ,\epsilon_l, (l=0...2N)$ are the static eigenfunction and eigenenergy of the total Hamiltonian at $t$.
+where $|\phi_l\rangle ,\epsilon_l, (l=0...2N)$ are the static eigenfunction and eigenenergy of the total Hamiltonian at $t$.
 With the wavefunction $|\psi (t)\rangle$, the pumping process can be demonstrated on a chain with periodic (PBC) or open boundary condition (OBC).